-A 10.5 kW three-phase on-board charger for improved charging times, low rolling resistance tyres and a tweaked underbody were introduced in the Hyundai Kona Electric in Europe this year for longer range.
+A 10.5 kW three-phase on-board charger for improved charging times, low rolling resistance tyres and a tweaked underbody were introduced in the Hyundai Kona Electric in Europe this year for longer range and shorter charging duration while maintaining the same battery.
 The new Hyundai Kona Electric in India could borrow some of the updates.

-The 2021 Hyundai Kona Electric could be unveiled early next year and go on sale in first markets like South Korea soon after.
-India may have to wait until the second half of the year for the launch of the new model.
+The 2021 Hyundai Kona Electric will likely be unveiled in Q4 2020 (October-December 2020), and go on sale in first markets like South Korea soon after.
+India may have to wait until the second half of 2021 for the launch of the new model.

 The current Hyundai Kona Electric costs INR 23,75,900 if purchased in a single-tone colour and INR 23,94,649 if purchased in a dual-tone colour (Ex-showroom Delhi).